Tchoukball: Playing the game

+For the scoring team, stepping into the forbidden zone with the ball is not allowed.
+The ball must be released before the player lands in the forbidden zone.

+In addition to classic indoor tchoukball, there is also beach tchoukball and wheelchair tchoukball, with slightly different rules.
+There are also Youth and University leagues, separate from the open league.

 International Tchoukball Federation (FITB)

 The FITB, founded in 1971, is based in Geneva, Switzerland.
-It now comprises 47 member associations and 22 (15+7) countries with a designated FITB Representative.
+As of 2021, it includes 50 member associations and 22 (15+7) countries with a designated FITB Representative.
 It supports and advises national associations and individuals willing to spread tchoukball in new areas.
 For instance, tchoukball was recently integrated in the school program of some regions of Senegal.
 The FITB was a demonstration sport in the 2009 World Games, which took place in Kaohsiung, Taiwan.